-Groups determined by the Director of the National Institute on Minority Health and Health Disparities (NIMHD), in consultation with the Director of the Agency for Healthcare Research and Quality (AHRQ), in which there is significant disparity in the overall rate of disease incidence, prevalence, morbidity, mortality, or survival as compared to the health status of the general population.
-The following populations have been designated as health disparity populations: Blacks/African Americans, Hispanics/Latinos, Native Americans, Alaska Natives, Asian Americans, Native Hawaiians, Pacific Islanders, and the medically underserved (i.e., individuals from the Appalachian region).
+Groups determined by the Director of the National Institute on Minority Health and Health Disparities (NIMHD), in consultation with the Director of the Agency for Healthcare Research and Quality (AHRQ), in which there is significant disparity in the overall rate of disease incidence, prevalence, morbidity, mortality, or survival rates in the population as compared to the health status of the general population.
+The following populations have been designated as health disparity populations: Blacks/African Americans, Hispanics/Latinos, American Indians/Alaska Natives, Asian Americans, Native Hawaiians and other Pacific Islanders, socioeconomically disadvantaged populations, underserved rural populations, and sexual and gender minorities.

 Health Education Assistance Loan (HEAL)

 Student loans sponsored by the U.S. Department of Health and Human Services.
 HEAL loans qualify for repayment.

 Loans sponsored by the U.S. Department of Health and Human Services.
 HPSL loans qualify for repayment.
 Applicants with HPSL loans also meet the disadvantaged background criteria for the Clinical Research LRP for Individuals from Disadvantaged Backgrounds.